Robert E. Spangler

 Mr. Cashell is a Managing Director in the Cincinnati, Ohio Municipal Finance office of RBC Capital Markets and manages Public Finance for Ohio.

-Mr. Cashell currently holds Series 7, Series 63, Series 53, Series 24 and Series 50 licenses.
-Mr. Cashell holds Bachelor of Science and Master of Science degrees in Economics from the University of Delaware, specializing in mathematical economics and econometrics.
+Mr. Cashell currently holds Series 7, Series 24, Series 50, Series 52, Series 53, Series 54, Series 63, and Series 79 licenses.
+Mr. Cashell holds a Bachelor of Science and Master of Science degrees in Economics from the University of Delaware, specializing in mathematical economics and econometrics.

 Managing Director, California